xHotShotsx/Typology/Socionics/Intertype Relations/A Representation-Theoretic Framework for Intertype Relations in Socionics.md

 # 1. Introduction

 This paper investigates dichotomy systems in Socionics through group actions and vector space representations.
 Each dichotomy system consists of a fixed set of wall dichotomies whose interactions generate orbital dichotomies through a Socion 2-cocycle.
 The set of intertype relations form a nonabelian group acting on types, while dichotomy systems induce abelian relation groups acting on both types and its derived models.
 Section 2 introduces the foundational combinatorial objects.
 Sections 3 and 4 develop the group-theoretic framework.
 Section 5 introduces set models derived from the vector space associated with the dichotomy systems.
-Section 6 introduces selector dichopt.
+Section 6 introduces the selector dichotomies.
 Section 7 defines the representation map that maps intertype relations to vectors.

 # 2. Foundational Objects and Notation